Last Updated on August 17, 2022

 By Marcia Raffel Levin

-While I inherited her love of books, history, and museums, I never liked opera, although I have friends who enjoy it.
+While I inherited her love of books, history, and museums, I never liked opera.
+I do though,have friends who enjoy it.

 Perhaps I was rebellious.
 But I had never seen opera on a cruise ship until, that is, I sailed aboard the MSC Divina.